 Master of School Administration (M.S.A)

-Our unique program has produced six consecutive Principals of the Year in the Cumberland County School District.
+Our unique program has produced eight consecutive Principals of the Year in the Cumberland County School District.

 The cohort-based, multimodal program requires the successful completion of 42 graduate course credit hours, a comprehensive exam.
 The program begins each fall and all requirements, including a year-long, full-time internship, are completed in two years.
 The typical cohort comprises North Carolina Principal Fellows, classroom teachers, and other aspiring principals.